amiteshrai/mongo-refresher/README.md

 # Mongo Refresher

-A refresher on the concepts of MongoDB database using Python programming.
+A refresher on the fundamental concepts of the MongoDB database using Python programming.